SNEWS2/sntools/README.md

 ```
 for a full description of these and other options.

-sntools currently uses Python 2.7, numpy 1.8 (or higher) and scipy 0.13 (or higher).
+sntools requires Python 2.7 or 3.x, numpy 1.8 (or higher) and scipy 0.13 (or higher).